-Term/Practic Definition/Descriptio Defined in: ISO 3166: e n 2020 terminology Assigned (or allocated) code elements The result of applying the principle of visual association between the country names (in English or French, or sometimes in another language) and their corresponding code elements.
-ISO Standard Section 5.1 Section 5.2: The principle behind the alphabetic codes in the code corresponding to this document is a visual association between the country names (in English or French, or sometimes in another language) and their corresponding code elements.
+Term/Practice Definition/Description Defined in: ISO 3166: 2020 terminology Assigned (or allocated) code elements The result of applying the principle of visual association between the country names (in English or French, or sometimes in another language) and their corresponding code elements.
+ISO Standard Section 5.1 2020 terminology Section 5.2: The principle behind the alphabetic codes in the code corresponding to this document is a visual association between the country names (in English or French, or sometimes in another language) and their corresponding code elements.
 In applying this principle, the code elements have generally been assigned on the basis of the short names of the countries, thus avoiding, wherever possible, any reflection of their political status.
-The distinguishing signs for road vehicles reported by the contracting parties to
+The distinguishing signs for road vehicles reported by the contracting

-Term/Practic Definition/Descriptio Defined in: ISO 3166: e n 2011100 111 2020 terminology - the Conventions on Road Traffic (1949 and 1968; see Reference [21]) provided the major source for code elements for the code corresponding to this document.
-Unassigned NOT DEFINED IN THE Mentioned in 3.10. status of alpha-2 STANDARD country code element (in the OPB) information whether the code element is assigned, unassigned or reserved transitionally, exceptionally, or for an indeterminate period Unassigned Code Elements that have not ISO Online been assigned to country Browsing names.
-Platform Deletions from Deletions from the list of ISO Standard Deletions from the list of country names the list of country names shall be made on the basis of Section 7.3 shall be made on the basis of country names information from the United information from the United Nations Nations Headquarters, or Headquarters, or upon the request of a upon the request of a member of ISO 3166/MA. member of ISO 3166/MA.
-The ISO The ISO 3166/MA shall 3166/MA shall decide upon deletion, on the basis of the information given. decide upon deletion, on the the basis of the information given. basis of the information ISO3166-3 provides the list of country given.
-ISO3166-3 provides the list names deleted in this part of ISO 3166 of country names deleted in since its first edition in 1974. this part of ISO 3166 since its first edition in 1974.
-Reservation of Some code elements are ISO Standard Now in Section 7.6 & 7.6.1 Code Elements reserved.
-Section 7.5 & For a limited period when their reservation is the result of the deletion or alteration of a country name.
-7.5.1 For an indeterminate period when the reservation is the result of the application of result of the application of international law or of exceptional requests.
-Reallocation Some code elements are rese ISO Standard Section 7.6.2 New text Period For a limited period when the is the result of the deletion or Country code elements that the ISO a country name.
-3166/MA has altered or deleted should , For an indeterminate period v not be reassigned during a period of at • least fifty years after the change.
-The
+Term/Practice Definition/Description Defined in: ISO 3166: 2020 terminology parties to the Conventions on Road Traffic (1949 and 1968; see Reference [21]) provided the major source for code elements for the code corresponding to this document.
+Unassigned NOT DEFINED IN THE STANDARD Mentioned in 3.10. status of alpha-2 country code element (in the OPB) information whether the code element is assigned, unassigned or reserved transitionally, exceptionally, or for an indeterminate period Unassigned Code Elements that have not been assigned to country names.
+ISO Online Browsing Platform Deletions from the list of country names Deletions from the list of country names shall be made on the basis of information from the United Nations Headquarters, or upon the request of a member of ISO 3166/MA.
+The ISO 3166/MA shall decide upon deletion, on the basis of the information given.
+ISO3166-3 provides the list of country names deleted in this part of ISO 3166 since its first edition in 1974.
+ISO Standard Section 7.3 Deletions from the list of country names shall be made on the basis of information from the United Nations Headquarters, or upon the request of a member of ISO 3166/MA.
+The ISO 3166/MA shall decide upon deletion, on the basis of the information given.
+ISO3166-3 provides the list of country names deleted in this part of ISO 3166 since its first edition in 1974.
+Reservation of Code Elements Some code elements are reserved.
+For a limited period when their reservation is the result of the deletion or alteration of a country name.
+For an indeterminate period when the reservation is the result of the application of international law or of exceptional requests.
+ISO Standard Section 7.5 & 7.5.1 Now in Section 7.6 & 7.6.1 Reallocation Period Some code elements are reser For a limited period when thei is the result of the deletion or a country name.
+For an indeterminate period w reservation is the result of the Section 7.5.2 Section 7.6.2 New text Country code elements that the ISO 3166/MA has altered or deleted should not be reassigned during a period of at least fifty years after the change.
+The exact period is